Gemara Schemas

 Stable Status

-- Stable schemas may only reference other Stable schemas.
+#ControlCatalogrequires#Catalog,#Metadata,#Group, and any other referenced types to already be Stable). - Stable schemas may only reference other Stable types.

 - Stable schemas maintain backward and forward compatibility within major versions, allowing additive optional changes only.